joao-gabriel-gois/serverless-certificate/README.md

 Depending on your preferred package manager, follow the instructions below to deploy your project.

-> **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
+> **Requirements**: NodeJS `lts/fermium (v.14.x)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

+You also need to have serverless installed in your machine, please check instructions here: [Getting Started with Serverless](https://serverless.com/framework/docs/getting-started)

 ### Cloning this project:

-- Run  `git clone https://github.com/joao-gabriel-gois/serverless-certificate.git && cd serverless-certificate` to clone this repo and move to new repo directory
+- Run  `git clone https://github.com/joao-gabriel-gois/serverless-certificate.git && cd serverless-certificate` to clone this repo and move to new directory

+### Setting up your AWS credentials:

+- Run `serverless config credentials --provider aws --key=<your-aws-key> --secret <your-aws-secret>`
 ### Using NPM:

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npm run deploy` to deploy this stack to AWS

 ### Using Yarn:

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn deploy` to deploy this stack to AWS

 ## Testing services:

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/generateCertificate` route with `POST` method and `/verifyCertificate` rout with `GET` method.
+This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/generateCertificate` route with `POST` method and `/verifyCertificate` route with `GET` method.
 The request body must be provided as `application/json`.

 - requesting any other path than `/generateCertificate` with any other method than `POST` or requesthing any other path than `/verifyCertificate` with any other method than `GET` will result in API Gateway returning a `403` HTTP error code.